 Automobile manufacturing is one of many industries that commonly used asbestos.
 Asbestos is a mineral that naturally insulates against heat and fire.

 These properties made asbestos a desirable ingredient in parts that might overheat and fail from friction.
 Ford used asbestos in components of its clutches and brakes for many years.
 It also used asbestos in:

 - Engine components

-Mechanics working on Ford vehicles that were made with asbestos components are some of the people who were most put at risk of being exposed to asbestos fibers.
-These workers may have handled, taken apart, replaced, and repaired the clutches, brakes and other auto parts that contained asbestos.
+Mechanics working on Ford vehicles with asbestos components were put at risk of exposure to asbestos fibers.
+These workers may have handled, taken apart, replaced, and repaired clutches, brakes, and other parts that contained asbestos.